Had enough of my excuses? On to my finds this week.

 There was a whole shelf of these mdf picture frames.
 Probably 20 or 30 frames.
 I took 9 of them.
 I'm going to arrange them 3 x 3 on a wall in the basement tv room, once it's painted.
 I think they'll have black and white vacation photos in them.
 The frames will probably end up white as I'm going for a beachy look for the whole room.

 How sweet is this planter, bowl, pedestal, whatchamacallit?
 I think it was something like two dollars.

 It's a substantial size and really has presence.
-I'm going to fill it will either a drapey plant or fruit.
-Not drapey fruit though, just regular fruit.
+I'm going to fill it with either a drapey plant, or fruit.
+Not drapey fruit though, just regular fruit. :-)